Septic Arthritis in Cats

 My cat was diagnosed with septic arthritis.
 What is this?

-Septic arthritis occurs when bacteria or another infectious agent is introduced into one (or more) joints, leading to painful inflammation.
+Septic arthritis is an infection of one or more joints that occurs when bacteria or another infectious agent is introduced into the joint(s), leading to painful inflammation.
 Dogs are more commonly affected, but the condition can occur in cats, although it is rare.
+The infection most commonly occurs by injury to a joint like a cat bite but can also be spread through the bloodstream or from the surrounding tissues.

 What are the signs of septic arthritis?